spiffe/spiffe/standards/WIT-SVID.md

 Whilst at first glance the X509-SVID and WIT-SVID may be quite visually distinct, they share a number of common traits:

 - Both contain a public key belonging to the workload and when authenticating using the SVID, the workload must demonstrate possession using the corresponding private key.
 The possession of the X509-SVID or the WIT-SVID alone is not enough to authenticate using it and because of this, they do not need to be treated as "sensitive" values.
+The proof of possession of the private key is used with both, albeit implemented at different layers (TLS vs application).
 - Both are likely to have lifespans of comparable lengths (e.g minutes to hours).
-- Both are cryptographically signed by an issuer, and, a validator uses this signature to ensure that it is a legitimate credential and has not been tampered with.
+- Both are cryptographically signed by an issuer and a validator uses this signature to ensure that it is a legitimate credential and has not been tampered with.

 They do however differ in a number of key ways: